Estate Planning 101: Life Insurance Beneficiary vs Wills in Canada

 Now that you know more about how life insurance and wills are affected by taxes you can plan out a strong strategy for estate planning, tax sheltering and tax planning, our blog about life insurance vs wills in Canada can be your guide to protecting your wealth.
 At Protect Your Wealth, we’ve been providing expert advice for all types of life insurance, and retirement and investing planning, since 2007.
 As your Life Insurance broker and financial planner, we work with you to create a personalized plan for your family or business that covers and meets your needs.

-To schedule a consultation about your investment goals, or if you have any questions about insurance in Ontario or Canada, please contact Protect Your Wealth or call us at 1-877-654-6119 to talk to an advisor today!
-We’re proudly based out of Hamilton, and service clients anywhere in Ontario, British Columbia and Alberta including areas such as Kelowna, Waterdown, Milton, and Coquitlam
+Contact Protect Your Wealth or call us at 1-877-654-6119 to talk to an advisor today!
+We’re proudly based out of Hamilton, and service clients anywhere in Ontario, British Columbia, Alberta, and Manitoba including areas such as Waterdown, Lethbridge, Kelowna, and Winkler.

 Talk to an advisor today.